 The way ahead

-And yet, if we do not want to see America follow Europe on the path of historic decline, it is imperative to make real progress on these two related fronts:
+And yet, if we do not want to see America follow Europe on the path leading to historic decline, it is imperative to make real progress on these two related fronts:

 1) restore fiscal sanity by reforming all the major entitlement programs